-Design and Technology prepares children to take part in the development of tomorrow’s rapidly changing world.
-Through this subject children are given the opportunity to expand and experiment their own creative ideas, whilst learning new skills and reflecting on technology in today’s society.
+Through this subject children are given the opportunity to expand and experiment their own creative ideas, whilst learning new skills and reflecting on developments in in designs and technology in today’s society.

 AIMS AND OBJECTIVES

-- To develop knowledge and understanding of: materials and components; mechanisms and control systems; structures; existing products, and health and safety
+- To develop knowledge and understanding of materials, mechanisms, structures, existing products and health and safety.

-- To nurture creativity and innovation and become creative and autonomous problem solvers, as individuals and as part of a team.
+- To develop creativity and innovation and become creative and problem solvers, as individuals and as part of a team.

 TEACHING AND LEARNING APPROACHES

 A variety of teaching techniques are used for design and technology to appeal to a range of learning styles.
-The principal aim is to develop our children’s knowledge, skills and understanding in the subject, whilst providing enjoyable, creative and inspiring design and technology lessons.
-During design and technology lessons, children are encouraged to apply their knowledge and understanding when developing ideas, planning, making and evaluating products.
-Children are provided with a mixture of whole class teaching, individual and group activities, as well as homework opportunities, encouraging both independence and collaborative working.
+The principal aim is to develop our children’s knowledge, skills and understanding in the subject, whilst providing enjoyable, creative and inspiring design and technology projects.
+During design and technology lessons, children are encouraged to apply their knowledge and understanding when developing ideas, planning, making and evaluating.
+Children are provided with a mixture of whole class teaching, individual and group activities encouraging both independence and collaborative working.

-When approaching a Design and Technology project, children will be taught different skills based on how to Design, Make and Evaluate.
-They will also be given a grounding in Technical Knowledge and Cooking and Nutrition.
+When approaching a project, children will be taught different skills based on how to design, make and evaluate.
+They will also be given a grounding in technical knowledge and food and nutrition.